ABOUT THE SHARK SIDE AND ITS FOUNDER - TYLER MACE

 It is essential we work to understand and protect these amazing, intelligent and essential creatures.
 So little is known about sharks and what is happening in the oceans that cover 70% of our Earth's surface.

 Last summer, I worked in Florida with another program as a research scientist helping tag, track and record information about sharks and rays on the Gulf Coast.
 I learned a lot and hope our research will help preserve the animals in the Gulf area.
 I was also chosen as a "Teen to Watch" by Moffly Media for my work as well as my academic, athletic, musical and other involvements.
 I am honored by this award and will continue to try to be worthy of this high distinction.

-The Shark Side is raising funds to support shark and marine biology research projects to help achieve our goal of helping shark conservation and research.
+The Shark Side is raising funds to support shark and marine biology research projects that help achieve our goal of shark conservation and research.
 Won't you please help us?